PRISM Fund

 Grantee Spotlight:

-The LGBT Center of SE Wisconsin is one of PFund’s 2022 PRISM grantees.
-Learn more about the work the center is doing in rural Wisconsin by reading the organization’s grantee profile.
+The Transformation Project is one of PFund’s 2024 PRISM grantees.
+Learn more about the vital work the organization is doing as the only LGBTQ center in South Dakota by checking out their website.

 -